Granville Junior/Senior High School: Board of Cooperative Educational Services programs (New Visions)

 Seniors are able to participate in the Washington-Saratoga-Warren-Hamilton-Essex (WSWHE) Board of Cooperative Educational Services (BOCES) programs in Engineering and Health Careers Exploration as an alternative to traditional junior and senior years at the high school.
 Students admitted to this college credit bearing program engage in a combination of classroom and practical professional experiences.

-Academic recognition

-Annual academic awards ceremony

-Each May, during the second semester of the academic year, an awards ceremony is held where the highest achieving students in each course and grade-level are recognized.
-Students to receive awards are invited to attend this event along with their families.

-CASDA scholar recognition

-Annually, the Capital Area School District Development Association requests that schools from 11 counties surrounding New York's capital region identify a single student showing exemplary scholarly virtues.
-These criteria do not require that the chosen individual be the class valedictorian.
-The recipient traditionally has taken the most challenging courses that the school offers, while performing at an outstanding level.
-Selected students are announced in a supplementary publication by the Albany Times Union newspaper and are recognized at a special dinner held at the Desmond Hotel and Resort in Albany, NY.
-This award can carry greater prestige than recognition as class valedictorian.

 Local newspaper awards

 During each academic year The Chronicle, an area newspaper based in Glens Falls, New York, consults the high school administration and recognizes students whose contributions exemplify both academic and athletic excellence.
 Chosen students are presented with a plaque as well as featured in the newspaper, an area weekly with a circulation near 30,000 copies.